DANS-KNAW/easy-solr4files-index/README.md

 ### HTTP service

-When started with the sub-command `run-service` an HTTP API becomes available summarized in the following table.
+When started with the sub-command `run-service` a REST API becomes available summarized in the following table.
 "Method" refers to the HTTP method used in the request.
 "Path" is the path pattern used.
 Placeholders for variables start with a colon, optional parts are enclosed in square brackets.